DaiJiabin/mysite/content/posts/Haupt-Seminar.md

 - that is, the audience can raise a question like "could you please explain the picture on slide 5" as opposed to "can you please go back a slide; no, forward; one more; one more; okay, maybe it was the other way"... which wastes a lot of time during Q&A

 - I can also recommend asking Dr. Hensel for feedback - he took very good notes as well

-- change specific parts in structure
-- change the whole box?